dom-the-engineer/dom-introductory-website/README.md

 I created this website as a side-project many years ago to practice the frontend fundamentals of coding with vanilla JS, HTML and CSS.
 I've uploaded this project to Github in July of 2024.

-I come back here and there to tinker a bit and update the contents :)
+I come back here and there to tinker a bit and update the contents :smile: